Starting a business can be a perfect fit for veterans.

 To start, you must first decide where you want your business to be: Will it be something local or will it be online?
 Once you know your location, you'll want to consider your competition: How many other businesses are there doing what you want to do?
 How much do they charge for their services?
 Can you be competitive and still meet your costs?
 Is there room for growth?
 All of these are important factors in both establishing a business plan and finding funding.

 Beyond that, there's a lot to think about before starting a business.
 You'll want to consider what type of business (sole proprietorship, limited liability company, corporation, etc.) you're going to start and what effect that will have on you.
 Will you be the sole owner or will it be a joint venture?
 How will this affect your taxes and other infrastructure?
 If these are things you aren't too well versed in, research is essential, and a good place to start is the Internal Revenue Service (IRS).
 They have a comprehensive list of business structures and the tax implications of each to help you in your process.

 Now that you have an understanding of what your industry and company structure will entail, it's time to start putting together the information about your business.This can be a tough task, but don't let this challenge hold you back.
 You can start small — choose your business name.
 Once you have that, draft up what you know your business will do, what goals you want to accomplish, how you'll market your business, and details about your competition that you found in your research.
 Don't forget to plan for how you'll address any problems that may arise.

 If you get stuck along the way, remember there are plenty of guides and tutorials online that can help you understand what you'll need to do to get started.
-You can find general business plan tips here, and this guide on Military.com shows an example outline of a business plan.
+You can find general business plan tips here that shows an example outline of a business plan.
 This can help you get going, as you can fill in the elements you know and discover where you need to do more research or what questions you still need to answer.

 3. Find your funding